nicr9/slides/advanced-git/slides.md

 * Let's talk about how to get the most out of version control
 * Some of the more controversial practices aren't mentioned here
     * Commit squashing, code linting hooks, etc.
+* These practices allow developers to assume that they can:
+    * Open arbitrary commits and they should be functional
+    * Revert arbitrary commits and not incur unintended consiquences
 * These ideas sound great in theory
 * How can we make it work in practice?